 Typically the engineer sets his decay with the damper control, and runs the reverb return through additional EQ at the board for greater tone shaping capabilities.

-The 140s are generally the favorite plate of the audio community, but many fans of the plates were not crazy about the original electronics, and a lot of the units were later retrofitted with updated electronic components.
+The 140s are generally the favourite plate of the audio community, but many fans of the plates were not crazy about the original electronics, and a lot of the units were later retrofitted with updated electronic components.
 In 1961, EMT hit another first by adding a stereo return- the 140 is still considered the de-facto system for the best in plate reverb.